 Everything you need to know about preparing and submitting your application to the ARISE program

 Be sure to read through the ARISE main page and this How to Apply page carefully.

 Add email@example.com to the ‘safe senders’ list in your email program.
 We will communicate with you regularly throughout the application process.

 Read the short descriptions of participating labs and use the links in those descriptions to learn more.
 Students choose a general STEM area of interest on their application: Computer and Data Science, Life Science or Engineering — with a ranking of 1 being your most preferred.

-Ask a person not related to you to write a Support Letter.
+Ask a person not related to you to provide a Recommendation

 Double-check that you meet all the eligibility criteria.